Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 -   **RPM bundles**

-    To install RPMs in target device you can specify path to the directory that contains all the required RPMs.
+    To install RPMs in the target device you can specify the path to the directory that contains all the required RPMs.
 You can leave it blank if no RPM is required.
 You can use this to install Wi-Fi plugins.

--   **WiFi**
+-   **Wi-Fi**

     You can enter SSID and password to automatically connect the target device to Wi-Fi upon startup (Wi-Fi plugin installation is required).
 Download Wi-Fi plugins using [Install Drivers](#install-drivers).
 Unzip the downloaded file and use 32-bit rpm or 64-bit rpm according to image to install.
 If Wi-Fi is not required, clear the Wi-Fi check box.